Skip to main content

 Leading and Lagging Strands

-During DNA replication, the two strands of the double helix are oriented in opposite directions, leading to the formation of leading and lagging strands.
+During DNA replication, the two strands of the double helix are replicated differently.
 The leading strand is synthesized continuously in the direction of the replication fork, while the lagging strand is synthesized in short segments called Okazaki fragments, which are later joined together.
-DNA polymerase III is responsible for synthesizing both strands, but its activity differs based on the strand's orientation.
+DNA polymerase III is involved in synthesizing both strands, but its activity differs based on the strand being replicated.

 Recommended video: